-6.2.1 the Borrower shall have given the Agent as much notice as is practicably possible but in any event not less than ten (10) Business Days' written notice prior to such Last Scheduled Delivery Date of the likelihood of such non-occurrence;

-6.2.3 such deferral shall not cause the Loan to exceed the Maximum Loan Outstanding, 14 the Borrower shall be entitled, subject to the proviso below, by written notice to the Agent provided not later than three (3) Business Days prior to the Last Scheduled Delivery Date for that Aircraft, to defer the Repayment Date for the Advance in respect of that Aircraft.
+- 6.2.1 the Borrower shall have given the Agent as much notice as is practicably possible but in any event not less than ten (10) Business Days' written notice prior to such Last Scheduled Delivery Date of the likelihood of such non-occurrence; - 6.2.2 the Manufacturer shall have certified to the Borrower (with a copy to the Agent) such non-occurrence and the revised scheduled Delivery Date for that Aircraft; and - 6.2.3 such deferral shall not cause the Loan to exceed the Maximum Loan Outstanding, the Borrower shall be entitled, subject to the proviso below, by written notice to the Agent provided not later than three (3) Business Days prior to the Last Scheduled Delivery Date for that Aircraft, to defer the Repayment Date for the Advance in respect of that Aircraft.
 If, following any deferment, the Delivery Date for an Aircraft is further delayed, provided that the conditions set out in clauses 6.2.2 and 6.2.3 continue to be satisfied and subject to the proviso below, the Borrower shall be entitled, by further written notice to the Agent provided not later than three (3) Business Days prior to the previous revised scheduled Delivery Date for that Aircraft, to further defer the Repayment Date for the Advances in respect of that Aircraft.